caoccao/Javet/docs/reference/converters/proxy_converter.rst

         }
     };

 5. Inject the implementation from JavaScript.
-Please note that dynamic object support is disabled by default and ``JavetDynamicObjectFactory`` needs to be set to the converter config for ``JavetProxyConverter`` to enable this feature.
+Please note that dynamic object support is disabled by default and ``JavetReflectionObjectFactory`` needs to be set to the converter config for ``JavetProxyConverter`` to enable this feature.

 .. code-block:: java

     try {
-        javetProxyConverter.getConfig().setDynamicObjectFactory(JavetDynamicObjectFactory.getInstance());
+        javetProxyConverter.getConfig().setReflectionObjectFactory(JavetReflectionObjectFactory.getInstance());
         v8Runtime.getGlobalObject().set("a", anonymous);
         String codeString = "a.test({\n" +
                 "  add: (a, b) => a + b,\n" +